-The exemplar or ‘Model Clause’ Code of Conduct contained within this Guide can provide the basis for discussing the appropriateness of specific behaviours.
-Schools may decide to modify this exemplar for their own context, for example the acceptability of some behaviours may depend upon the students’ age and developmental stage or other needs.
+The example Code of Conduct contained within this Guide can provide the basis for discussing the appropriateness of specific behaviours.
+Schools may decide to modify this example for their own context, for example the acceptability of some behaviours may depend upon the students’ age and developmental stage or other needs.

-Moreover, the lists of acceptable and unacceptable behaviours contained in the exemplar are not intended to be exhaustive, but may assist schools when customising their codes of conduct.
+Moreover, the lists of acceptable and unacceptable behaviours contained in the example are not intended to be exhaustive, but may assist schools when customising their codes of conduct.